-Greendot’s new dishes taste so much like our favourite zi char, we almost forgot they are vegetarian.
+Greendot’s sharing dishes taste so much like our favourite zi char, we almost forgot they are vegetarian.

 Vegetarian restaurant Greendot Singapore, known for its herbal noodles and fuss-free bentos, just added new sharing dishes to the menu.